 Voiced by: Hidetoshi Nakamura, Glenn Haig (Maximum Impact series, English)

 Seth is an agent working alongside Heidern's faction to expose NESTS.
-He has not been seen since 2001, but in the Maximum Impact series he is investigating Addes all by himself.
+He's been on the tournament's sidelines since 2001, but he still occasionally gets involved with investigations into the circumstances surrounding KOF. in the Maximum Impact series he is investigating Addes all by himself.